fpeterek/strojove-uceni/airline-fares/README.md

 ![Low cost carriers](./plots/dow_coach_B6_NK_SY_F9.png)

-As we can see, the prices remain consistent throughout the entire week.
+As we can see, the prices remain mostly consistent throughout the entire week, although they droop down slightly on Tuesdays and Wednesdays.

 However, things seem to change in business class.